iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > Useless and intrusive.
 A secret way for Ramondo (D) to spy on her constituents and keep them in line.
 BIG BROTHER/SISTER!!!<br> :date: __2020-07-21 13:45:19__

 > I have an LG Aristo 2 Plus.
 App worked great for 1 month.
 Then it stopped working.
 When I hit Send after putting in my zip code, it reads:.
 "Cannot submit data.
 Please try again.".
 I have uninstalled and reinstalled many times.
 Contacted T Mobile.
 They checked my phone and say it was the app.<br> :date: __2020-07-19 22:55:42__

-> No location tracking to be seen since the update to 2.0<br> :date: __2020-07-19 21:08:14__

-> The location diary is a joke - records places that I have never been near.
-This is disturbing as I only downloaded for purposes of contact tracing.
-If tracers were to go by my diary they would be doing a lot of unnecessary work - and, I would hate to be contacted based upon inaccurate data in other users diary.
-VERSION 2.0 LOCATION DIARY IS WORSE THAN V1.5.
-HAS ME IN PLACES THAT I LOOKED UP, BUT NEVER WENT TO, IN GOOGLE MAPS.
-ALSO, HAS ME AT HOME FOR 23HR, 59MIN ONE DAY BUT I TRAVELED TO MA.<br> :date: __2020-07-19 04:46:09__